Tony Slydini

-Biography

 Early life

 Tony Slydini was born as Quintino Marucci in Foggia, Italy.
 He was the son of an amateur magician, who encouraged him to pursue sleight of hand at an early age.
 While still young, Slydini and his uncle left Italy to live in Buenos Aires, Argentina.
 It was there that he began to experiment more seriously with magic.
 He had no access to books on magic, nor personal instruction or magical performing apparatus of any kind.
 Without help or guidance, he reinvented much of the popular magic of the time, along with developing many new effects and illusions.

 Early on, Slydini was attracted to the psychological aspects of his art, which would continually show itself in his magic in the form of precise and expert use of timing and misdirection.
 He was inspired by the relationship between a magician and his audience, which fueled his desire to be a close-up artist who would work intimately with the spectators.
 He became so good at it that he continually fooled the magicians for whom he performed, so much so that the famous dean of magicians, Dai Vernon, once remarked, "Slydini is the only magician who could ever fool me."

 As a young man, Slydini had worked in South America's version of vaudeville for a time.
 But soon, the Great Depression struck that continent and work became scarce.
 In 1930, he moved to New York City, finding a job in at Hubert's Dime museum on 42nd Street.
 The Dime museum was designed as a center for entertainment for the working class, and in New York City, where many immigrants settled, they provided popular and inexpensive entertainment.
 Hubert's provided the young magician with a grand platform, on which he could experiment and continue to enhance and develop his already sharpened skills.
 From there, Slydini found work in carnivals and sideshows throughout the country.
 He was entertaining everyday workers and their families, but gaining valuable experience, knowledge and psychological expertise, while traveling and meeting people from coast to coast.